atk4/login/README.md

 [ATK UI](https://github.com/atk4/ui) implements a high-level User Interface for Web App - such as **Admin System**.
 One of the most common things for the Admin system is a log-in screen.

-Although you can implement log-in form easily, this add-on does everything for you!
+Although you can implement log-in form easily, this add-on does everything for you:

 ## Installation